Yemeni army kills 33 militants in south

 ADEN Yemeni troops fought Islamist militants in southern cities on Thursday, as the government pressed ahead with a U.S.-backed offensive to help stabilise the impoverished Arab state that has turned into a base for al Qaeda.

-At least 33 militants were killed in heavy fighting with the Yemeni army on the western outskirts of the city of Jaar, in southern Abyan province, army officials and residents said.
-Among the dead were a Somali and an Egyptian fighting with the insurgents, they said.

-Yemeni warplanes also launched strikes on Jaar, but no casualties have been reported, residents said.

-Western and Gulf Arab countries have watched with mounting alarm as a political crisis in Yemen has given al Qaeda the opportunity to develop a base from which to launch attacks around the world.
+Western and Gulf Arab countries have watched with mounting alarm as political crisis in Yemen gave al Qaeda the opportunity to develop a base from which to launch attacks around the world.

 Insurgents in the south exploited mass protests last year against former President Ali Abdullah Saleh to seize large swathes of territory.